 Gear-to-Go Center equipment may be used for any course-related, not-for-profit purpose.
 The University of Arizona assumes no responsibility for misuse.
 The Gear-to-Go Center requests that equipment be used only on an individual basis due to its limited availability.
 For class demonstrations, the Office of Instruction and Assessment has equipment and consulting services available.
 For more information regarding the services that OIA provides, please visit their website.
 Equipment may not be taken outside of the state.

 Some items will be identified as "prior authorization required."
-These items will require that you have a clean borrowing history of at least three consecutive transactions without incident and/or additional information for collection purposes in the case of lost or damaged items.
-Final authorization process requires you make your request via email to the OSCR Gear-to-Go managers at firstname.lastname@example.org
+These items will require that you provide additional information for collection purposes in the case of lost or damaged items.
+Apply for prior authorization status by filling out the Elevated Authorization Request Form.

 Equipment Reservation, Pick-Up, and Return Policy

-Equipment may be reserved up to one month in advance.
+Equipment may be reserved up to 30 days in advance.
 We encourage borrowers to reserve equipment at least one week in advance.
 Equipment is limited to one piece of each type of equipment per person per reservation.
 For example, one person may check out a video camera, a tripod, and a microphone, but not two video cameras.
-See the Types of Equipment documentation.

 At time of pick up, borrowers must present their CatCards in order to receive equipment.
 Equipment will only be checked out to the reservation holder.
-If a patron fails to pick up the reserved equipment by 3 PM on the day of the reservation, the reservation will be considered cancelled and the equipment will be available for checkout to others.
+If a patron fails to pick up the reserved equipment within one hour of the reservation time, the reservation will be considered cancelled and the equipment will be available for checkout to others.

 Equipment can only be returned to staff working in the Gear-to-Go Center located on the ground floor of the Computer Center.
 Equipment will not be accepted by any other location.
 Failing to meet these guidelines will result in suspended or revoked eligibility.
 Gear-to-Go Center staff will check for damaged or missing parts at the time of check-in.
 It is the borrower’s responsibility to ensure that all the equipment is functional and present at the time of check-in.
 If equipment is found to be damaged or missing, Gear-to-Go Center staff will notify the borrower at check-in time.

-Equipment is available for a two business day loan period only.
-For example, if equipment is checked out anytime Monday, it is due back on Wednesday by 3 PM.
+Equipment is available for a 48 hour business day loan period only.
+For example, if equipment is checked out at 10:00AM Monday, it is due back on Wednesday by 10:00AM.
 Requests for longer checkout periods will be considered on a case-by-case basis.
-Requests for loan period extensions must be made via email to the Gear-to-Go Center at email@example.com at least two hours prior to checking out equipment.
-In order to ensure that everyone has an opportunity to use the equipment, an individual must wait two business days to check out the same piece of equipment again.
+Requests for loan period extensions must be made via email to the Gear-to-Go Center at firstname.lastname@example.org at least 24 hours prior to checking out equipment.
+In order to ensure that everyone has an opportunity to use the equipment, an individual must wait one business day to check out the same piece of equipment again.

 Overdue equipment will result in the immediate suspension of your borrowing privileges, and a strike will be recorded on your account.
 After three strikes your borrowing privileges will be revoked indefinitely.
 Items that are overdue longer than seven days will result in a suspension of your privileges for 90 days.
 Please speak with a manager to make arrangements in the event of extenuating circumstances at email@example.com.